 New construction is another option to consider.
 With more inventory than the resale market, you have more choices.
 You can build from the ground up or buy a property already under construction and put the finishing touches on it.
 We have communities with homes that can be ready in 30 or 60 days.

-We’re also working with builders in Stone Canyon and Sonora Valley in Blue Springs, and Ryan Meadows and Rosewood Hills in Grain Valley.
+We’re also working with builders in Stone Canyon and Sonora Valley in Blue Springs, and Rosewood Hills in Grain Valley.
 Each community has something different to offer buyers.
 Some home prices start in the low to mid $200’s.

 Kansas City Fall Parade of Homes